 Preheat oven to 350°F / 180°C (160° fan-assisted).

-Cream butter and sugar together with an electric mixer until light and fluffy.
+Cream the room temperature butter and sugar together with an electric mixer until light and fluffy.

 Beat in the eggs 1 at a time.
 Then add the vanilla and almond extract and mix until combined.